 The program for the workshop may include speaker presentations, but ample time should be allocated for discussion or activities.

-As a guide, workshops should include at least 40 mins of interactive discussion time.
+As a guide, workshops should consist at least two thirds of interactive discussion time.
 Preference will be given to workshops which have an explicit and workable plan for promoting extensive discussion and engagement.